facultyai/dash-bootstrap-components/components_page/components/navbar.md

 ## Examples

 There are two navbar components in *dash-bootstrap-components*, `NavbarSimple` and `Navbar`.
 The `NavbarSimple` component is simpler but less flexible, whereas the `Navbar` component is fully customisable, but requires more boilerplate to get working.
+If you want a navbar with some branding information and a collection of links, `NavbarSimple` will probably be enough.
+If you want to do something more specialised, `Navbar` might be necessary.

+`Navbar` is not to be confused with the related `Nav` component.
+A `Nav` groups links together to be displayed horizontally or vertically.
+A `Navbar` represents the app's navbar, usually at the top of the page, and often will consist of a `Nav` plus other information like the name of the app.

 ## NavbarSimple